matth1010/hooligan-coding-challenge/README.md

 # Hooligan Coding Challenge

+Build a service in Node.js that exposes an API which can be consumed from any client.
+This service must check how many video streams a given user is watching and prevent a user watching more than 3 video streams concurrently.

 ## Running the app locally

 Checkout the project in GitHub, then run the following commands in the root directory: